Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 \subsection{Reproducibility across materials classes}

 Intuitively, we expect the level of agreement among the databases to be a strong function of materials class.
 Therefore, we compare specific subsets of calculations based on various materials classes to elucidate potential causes of differences.
 The materials classes are defined based on chemical composition, the number of elemental components, the presence of magnetism, band gap, pseudopotential choices, and space group, as summarized in Table~\ref{tbl:class_definitions}.
 For classes defined by the output of a calculation (i.e., those based on magnetization and band gap), comparisons are only made if both databases agree that the property has a non-zero value.
+Note that according to our definition, the ``Magnetic'' class of materials may potentially include both ferromagnetic and ferrimagnetic materials, and the ``Non-Magnetic'' class may potentially include both non-magnetic and antiferromagnetic materials.

 Figure~\ref{fig:materials_classes} contains the median absolute difference relative to the mean (MRAD) values for pairwise comparisons between databases, divided into materials classes as defined in Table~\ref{tbl:class_definitions}.
 Cells are colored based on the MRAD value listed.
 Empty cells correspond to trivial comparisons (e.g., values of band gap where both database agree the structure is metallic).
 We use MRAD as the metric here to reduce the effect of outliers (as compared to calculating means) as well as to enable comparisons across properties using the same metric.
 Overall, HT-DFT volumes show the best agreement (lowest MRAD values), from 1--4\%.
 Band gaps show the worst overall agreement (highest MRAD values), 4--10\% across all pairwise comparisons.
 Formation energy comparisons with MP show MRAD values up to 6\%, but the AFLOW-OQMD MRAD is only 1.3\%.
 MRAD values for total magnetization vary highly from 0.5\% for comparisons with MP to 7.6\% for AFLOW-OQMD.
-In all cases, certain materials classes have distinctly higher or lower MRAD when compared to the MRAD averaged over all materials classes.\\
+In all cases, certain materials classes have distinctly higher or lower MRAD when compared to the MRAD averaged over all materials classes.